TokTok/toxcore/docs/minpgc.md

 If a frozen peer is seen to be active, we remove its 'frozen' flag and send a Name group message.
-(We can hold off on sending this message until the next tox\_iterate, and only send one message if many frozen peers become active at once).
+(We can hold off on sending this message until the next `tox_iterate`, and only send one message if many frozen peers become active at once).

 If we receive a New Peer message for a peer, we update its DHT pubkey.